 In the spirit of the approaching holiday season, you might be thinking about charitable gifts.
 But with so many charities out there, how can you select the most worthy recipients of your hard-earned dollars?

 First, identify your own values and interests.
-Do you want to focus your charitable efforts on the environment?
-Education?
+Do you want to focus your charitable efforts on the Environment?
 Hunger?
 Health?
 And would you prefer to support a local charitable group, or one that works nationally or internationally?

 After you’ve found charities you might like to support, do some research, either through their websites or their literature.
 Learn as much as you can about a group’s mission, goals and effectiveness.
 Try to determine if a charitable group is using its money wisely.
 Is it devoting as much of its contributions as possible to its programs, or is it spending too much money on administrative costs?